ceiphr/aws-market-share-analysis/README.md

 Below is a program that creates a simple random sample of websites according to Alexa Analytics' Top One Million sites CSV.
 The function `create_sample` creates a random integer between 0 and 999,999.
 That number acts as the index for the site we will get from the population CSV (e.g. The site at index 0 is google.com).

 Once we have selected a site for our sample, we need to resolve its IP address (note: we will be using only IPv4 addresses as Alexa only offers those in their dataset and all websites should handle IPv4 and IPv6).
-If we are unable to resolve the address than we will randomly select another site to replace it (IS THAT OKAY?).
+If we are unable to resolve the address than we will randomly select another site to replace it.

 When sampling is completed, the sample dataset (domains and IPv4 addresses) is exported to a CSV file.